sonelrubin/dynamics-365-contact-center/contact-center/use/ccw-overview.md

 You must have the Omnichannel Agent role.

+## Access the app

+The app is automatically installed in all the Dynamics 365 Contact Center organizations.
+You can sign in to Dynamics 365, and on the apps page, select Contact Center workspace.

 ## Use Contact Center workspace

 Use the resources in the following articles to learn how to use Contact Center workspace.